badlydrawnrob/purescript-playground/README.md

+[^1]: Light, and I MEAN light, data structures and backend only if absolutely necessary.
+I only really want to learn things like SQL to a level whereby I could run some queries for customer data.
+I'm not in the business of creating databases from scratch, or dealing with heavy APIs.
+It's basic prototypes that are _fun_ to work with, and hiring for serious work.

-[^1]: Some day I need to whizz through the rest of this book (see GitHub: I think I completed more than what's saved but I'm uncertain).
+[^2]: Some day I need to whizz through the rest of this book (see GitHub: I think I completed more than what's saved but I'm uncertain).
 Clojure or other lisp langs may be something to contend with in future (but remember I'm not a proper programmer!)